najamelan/slog_unwraps/README.md

    let log   = Logger::root( FullFormat::new( plain ).build().fuse(), o!() ) ;

-   // This will output:
+   // This will output (in one line, wrapped here for readablility):
    //
-   // Mar 08 18:13:52.034 CRIT PANIC - fn `main` calls `unwraps` @ examples/basic.rs:20 -> Error: No such file or directory (os error 2)
+   // Mar 08 18:13:52.034 CRIT PANIC - fn `main` calls `unwraps` @ examples/basic.rs:20
+   // -> Error: No such file or directory (os error 2)
    //
    // and then will call unwrap for you
    //